Leprosy: Treatment

-Anti-leprosy medication

-A number of leprostatic agents are available for treatment.
-A three-drug regimen of rifampicin, dapsone and clofazimine is recommended for all people with leprosy, for six months for paucibacillary leprosy and 12 months for multibacillary leprosy.
+Several leprostatic agents are available for treatment.
+A three-drug regimen of rifampicin, dapsone, and clofazimine is recommended for all people with leprosy, for six months for paucibacillary leprosy and 12 months for multibacillary leprosy.
 Multidrug therapy (MDT) remains highly effective, and people are no longer infectious after the first monthly dose.
-It is safe and easy to use under field conditions because of its presentation in calendar blister packs.
+MDT is safe and easy to use under field conditions because it is available in calendar-labelled blister packs.
+The treatment does pose compliance challenges for young children who find swallowing multiple solid pills difficult.
 Post-treatment relapse rates remain low.

+The combination treatment accelerates treatment and decreases the chance of creating drug-resistant bacteria.
+All three drugs in the three-drug regimen are antibacterial, with rifampicin being the most potent.
+Rifampicin is scheduled monthly since it interferes with dapsone by inducing its increased metabolism.

-Resistance has been reported in several countries, although the number of cases is small.
-People with rifampicin-resistant leprosy may be treated with second line drugs such as fluoroquinolones, minocycline, or clarithromycin, but the treatment duration is 24 months because of their lower bactericidal activity.
-Evidence on the potential benefits and harms of alternative regimens for drug-resistant leprosy is not yet available.
+Resistance to the three-drug regimen has been reported in several countries, although the number of cases is small.
+People with rifampicin-resistant leprosy may be treated with second-line medications such as fluoroquinolones, minocycline, or clarithromycin, but the treatment duration is 24 months because of their lower bactericidal activity.
+Evidence on the potential benefits and harms of alternative regimens for drug-resistant leprosy is not available.

-Skin changes

-For people with nerve damage, protective footwear may help prevent ulcers and secondary infection.
+For people with nerve damage, protective footwear may help prevent ulcers and secondary infections.
 Canvas shoes may be better than PVC boots.
 There may be no difference between double rocker shoes and below-knee plaster.
 Topical ketanserin seems to have a better effect on ulcer healing than clioquinol cream or zinc paste, but the evidence for this is weak.
 Phenytoin applied to the skin improves skin changes to a greater degree when compared to saline dressings.